Salary is commensurate with experience and education

 As a UW employee, you will enjoy generous benefits and work/life programs.
 For detailed information on Benefits for this position, click here.

-Bachelor's degree in science or health related field OR equivalent experience plus 6 of more years experience in clinical trial management in a medical research setting to include at least one year supervisory experience or an equivalent combination of education and experience.
+BS in Science and/or equivalent clinical research experience, including clinical research professional certification.
+4 or more years experience in clinical trial management in a medical research setting to include at least one year of supervisory experience or an equivalent combination of education and experience.

 Equivalent education/experience will substitute for all minimum qualifications except when there are legal requirements, such as a license/certification/registration.